lovindata/interview-nba5years/README.md

 - Docstings to do for the Python codes
 - Use `seed` when training the model for the reproductibily
-- Prepare a Dockerfile and test the container deployment on Heroku for example (it's free)
 - ...?
 If you, reader have anything else in mind I am happy to hear it ! 🤓